A Unified Framework for Zero-Shot Reinforcement Learning: Compositional Representations

-Although this linearity assumption may appear restrictive, the framework can still be applied when $\phi$ only \emph{approximately linearizes rewards} by considering the best linear approximation $\tilde{w}_r$ such that $r \approx \phi^\top \tilde{w}_r$.
+While the linearity assumption of Eq.~(\ref{eq::sf_reward_factorization}) may appear restrictive, the framework can still be applied when $\phi$ only \emph{approximately} linearizes rewards by considering the best linear approximation $\tilde{w}_r$ such that $r \approx \phi^\top \tilde{w}_r$.
 For instance, $\tilde{w}_r$ can be obtained by minimizing the mean squared error:

-\paragraph{Generalized Policy Improvement (GPI)}\footnote{Note that here, GPI refers to \emph{Generalized Policy Improvement}, and not to \emph{Generalized Policy Iteration} as commonly used in~\cite{sutton_reinforcement_2020}.} It is well known that, given knowledge of the value function under a policy, we can improve performance by acting greedily with respect to those values---a process referred to as \emph{policy improvement}~\cite{sutton_reinforcement_2020}.
-This idea naturally extends to multiple policies, leading to the \emph{Generalized Policy Improvement} theorem.